 These are the most frequently used type of session.
-Our ELSA assistants will plan each session individually for a child, based on their needs.
+Our ELSA-trained adult will plan each session individually for a child, based on their needs.
 However, the session may involve certain parts:

 This is an opportunity for the child to discuss how they are feeling.

 The main activity will be planned around a learning objective.
 The learning objective is to help and support the child to create their own strategies to cope with individual challenges, bringing down barriers to learning.
 This is usually based around an ‘I can’ statement, such as ‘I can tell you about my strengths’ (a self-esteem objective).
 However, it can be that more sessions or other interventions are needed, depending on the need of the child.

 For example, with the ‘I can tell you about my strengths’ learning objective: